The Overachiever Trap

 All children have limitations.
 Some children prefer sports to music or math to writing.
 When “normal” children reveal a skill or deficit in a certain area, their experience is validated.
 A boy’s parents may tell a friend, “Oh, Johnny decided not to join the swim team because swimming isn’t his forte; he much prefers playing chess with his sister and his friends.”
 A parent of a child with an difference, however, may fear that the difference has shaped his preference.
 So instead of letting the child gravitate towards something he prefers and away from something he dislikes, the parents may unwittingly encourage him to “stick with it” – to prove to himself that he can.

 In the process of trying to prove that she is “equal” to other children, the child may actually strive to be “better” than them.
 She thinks to herself, “Sarah can make jewelry.
 She says I can’t do that.
 I’ll show her.
 I’ll do it better than she can.
 Then she’ll be impressed.”
 Ironically, where the child is only trying to be “normal,” she instead becomes an overachiever.
 To measure a child’s worth by her achievements encourages her to measure herself in those terms.
 The child hopes to prove that she is “normal” by overcoming her physical limitations.
-In fact, these children, from an early age, have developed incredible determination, strength, and willpower that have enabled them to independently master tasks that even “normal” children find challenging.
+In fact, from an early age, children who are wired this way develop incredible determination, strength, and willpower that enabled them to master tasks independently that even “normal” children find challenging.
 Each achievement may provide some temporary gratification, but only as a stepping stone to the next, bigger achievement.
 The moment the child ceases to achieve, the child may again doubt her competence.

-The child’s parents, who find themselves constantly defending their child’s capacities in the face of their peers’ questions, may also feel the need to prove their child’s worth to others.
+The child’s parents, who may find themselves frequently defending their child’s capacities in the face of their peers’ questions, may also feel the need to prove their child’s worth to others.
 “My Betty, you know what she did?
 She was the first one in her kindergarten class to zip her jacket – all by herself!!”
-Unfortunately, while Betty’s parents are ecstatic that their daughter is able to independently dress herself, despite having only two fingers on her hand, they unwittingly reinforce feelings of inadequacy in their child.
-Long after the child has proved herself to her parents, she continues to have to prove her competence to herself.
+Unfortunately, while Betty’s parents are ecstatic that their daughter is able to dress herself independently with two fingers on her hand, they may unwittingly reinforce feelings of inadequacy in their child.
+Long after the child has proved herself to her parents, she may continue to prove her competence to herself.

-Children rarely question our expectations; instead, they question their personal adequacy.Your Child’s Self-Esteem, Dorothy Corkille Briggs, p.
-49
+Children rarely question our expectations; instead, they question their personal adequacy.Your Child’s Self-Esteem: Step-by-Step Guide for Raising Responsible, Productive, Happy Children, by Dorothy Corkille Briggs, 1975

 Children are very sensitive, intelligent beings who pick up a great deal of information about and from their surroundings.
 Children with physical differences often are especially attuned to reading subtle cues, such as whether anyone is looking at them or talking about them.
-In addition, they bear an unfortunate burden of knowing that they are not the perfect children that their parents dreamed of and prayed for (unless their parents tell them that they are perfect just the way they are).
+In addition, they bear an unfortunate burden of knowing that they are not the perfect children that their parents dreamed of and prayed for (even if their parents tell them frequently that they are perfect just the way they are, it can be difficult for a child to hold onto to that once they go out into the world).
 Not that their parents don’t love them.
-Just that if their parents could have had a “normal” child, of course they would have preferred that.
-So these children develop a barometer that measures how loved they feel.
+Just that if their parents could have had a “normal” child, it stands to reason that many parents would have chosen that if given the chance – if only to save their child from unnecessary difficulties.
+So many of these children develop a barometer that measures how loved they feel.

 For example, a child – let’s call her Alice – develops a pattern of behavior in which she tries to “be good” to ensure her parents’ love.
 She knows that she can’t change the circumstances of her birth or her difference, both of which have affected her parents profoundly.
 Instead, she decides to be the best child that she can be.
 She tries to please her parents however possible, by being helpful, cheery, or at least not causing them more difficulties, as her hand/arm condition has already created so much trouble.
 When her parents congratulate her on her good behavior, her helpfulness, or her constant positive attitude, they reinforce those behaviors.
 When Alice arrives at school, she instinctually transfers this behavior toward her preschool and kindergarten teachers.
 Again, the internal message that Alice carries is: “If I didn’t have this hand/arm thing, it would be so much less trouble for everyone.
 So I’ll try to hide it and not draw a lot of attention to it, and at the same time I’ll be really good and friendly so that people will like me.”

 Once at school, a conflict arises.
-The child – this time let’s call him Billy – wants desperately to be accepted, so he hides his hand/arm difference to avoid derision.
+The child – this time let’s call him Billy – wants desperately to be accepted, so he hides his hand/arm difference to avoid questions and stares.
 To be “just like everyone else,” Billy needs to participate in all of the activities in which his peers engage.
-But when he participates, some activities are difficult for him, like art projects that require the functional use of two hands.
+But when he participates, some activities may be difficult for him, like art projects that require the functional use of two hands.
 Wanting to appear normal, Billy tries extra hard to accomplish tasks independently, because asking for help draws unwanted attention to his hand and reinforces that he has limitations.
 Often he is successful, adopting a creative problem-solving approach.

 When he is not successful, Billy tells himself not to cry or admit to failure, but to just try harder next time.
 He handles these struggles silently, as he has no peers who share the same frustrations and challenges.
 Over time and without any instruction, Billy, like many children with physical limitations, learns how to use his asymmetrical body in amazing ways to accomplish the most challenging of tasks.